From House of Wisdom to New Diorama Theatre, put your wellbeing first

 Skin pampering, good food, deep relaxation and support for our minds and bodies can make a huge difference to our lives – boosting our relationships, self-esteem, concentration and focus and approach to work, fitness, friends and family.
 A recent survey even revealed that a good work-life balance has overtaken salary when it comes to our jobs.

 Regent’s Place is one of London’s most welcoming neighbourhoods and is home to some of the city’s most innovative wellbeing spots.
-House of Wisdom is a social wellness space which hosts breathing classes, sound therapy, meditation and movement classes while Don Hairport London places an emphasis on the benefits that self-care can bring to our confidence and esteem while the surrounding Knowledge Quarter features 22 museums, 34 libraries and eight universities on the doorstep to expand your horizons.
+House of Wisdom is a social wellness space which hosts breathing classes, sound therapy, meditation and movement classes while the surrounding Knowledge Quarter features 22 museums, 34 libraries and eight universities on the doorstep to expand your horizons.

 With food and drink cafes and restaurants, instant access to beautiful green spaces including Regent’s Park, bike hire and more – here are some of the ways you can invest in yourself and your wellbeing at Regent’s Place.